tonethar/IGME-230-Fall-2018/projects/project-3.md

 # Project 3 - Web Portfolio
 ## 1. Overview
-One thing that we hear again and again from employers is how essential it is for GDD and NMID students to have a portfolio of "passion projects" (or "side projects") to demonstrate that student's talent and passion for creating games/interactive experiences.
-The most common way to let others see these projects is by posting them to the Web.
+One thing that we hear again and again from employers is how essential it is for GDD and NMID students to have a portfolio of "passion projects" (or side projects outside of class) to demonstrate their talent and passion for creating games and interactive experiences.
+The most common way to let others see these projects is by posting them to the Web in a formal portfolio.

 Each portfolio piece should be showcased with the following:
 - a description